camaraproject/EdgeCloud/documentation/API_Documentation/Traffic_Influence_API_Documentation.md

 Unique identifier for the Application Function (AF), the TI API consumer.

 **region**
 The developer can specify in which geographical area he requires the fastest routing toward the nearest application instance.
 A Region is a wide geographical area and it contains one ore more Zones.
 A Zone is where the Edge Datacenters are located.
 Zones and Regions identifiers are defined and provided by the Telco Operator and can also be used or retrieved with other CAMARA APIs ("MEC Exposure & Experience Management API" and "Simple Edge Discovery").
+To add more regions the API must be invoked (PUT) of each region.
+New "TrafficInfluence" resources are created (with different "trafficInfluenceID").
+All the created resources are aggregated by the Application (identified by "applicationId").

 **zone**
 The developer can specify in which geographical area he requires the fastest routing toward the nearest application instance.
 A Zone is a smaller geographical area inside a Region.
 A Zone is where the Edge Datacenters are located.
+To add more zones the API must be invoked (PUT) of each zone.
+New "TrafficInfluence" resources are created (with different "trafficInfluenceID").
+All the created resources are aggregated by the Application (identified by "applicationId").

 **applicationId**
 Unique Application identifier inside the Telco Operator Platform.